hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain.html.markdown

 * `name` - (Required) The name which should be used for this Frontdoor Custom Domain.
 Changing this forces a new Frontdoor Custom Domain to be created.

-* `frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
+* `cdn_frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
 Changing this forces a new Frontdoor Profile to be created.

 * `host_name` - (Required) The host name of the domain.
 Must be a domain name.
 Changing this forces a new Frontdoor Custom Domain to be created.